WeirdKittyZ/ClancyGroup/datapage/About.md

 <br>
 <br>

-_Note: Most of the images used in this website are created by both humans and AI_
+_Note: Most of the images used in this website are created by both humans and AI.
+This website is also created with extensive help from AI._